Ikechukwunwachukwu/my-hamelin-assignments/README.md

-# my-hamelin-assignments
+# Hamelin Assignments

-Where I'll keep solutions to my Hamelin assignments
+This is a repository for my solutions at Hamelin.